Gennie Walker: Storylines

 Gennie gets a job at the Sharma sweet factory and begins seeing Bob's son, Jamie (Alex Carter).
 Gennie and Jamie decide to move to Newquay when they are both offered new jobs.
 At their leaving party, Bob bids farewell to Gennie and kisses her on the forehead, which Jamie sees.
 Jamie accuses them of restarting their affair and tells Viv about it.
-Jamie tells Gennie that he loves her, but is not sure he can trust her and he leaves for Newquay.
-Viv slaps Gennie for cheating withis racked with guilt that she never settled to naming him her father.
-Gennie is promoted to PA at Sharma Sharma, but is offended when she learns that Jai (Chris Bisson) and Nikhil (Rik Makarem) chose her because Jai was unlikely to want to have sex with her.
+Jamie tells Gennie that he loves her, but is not sure he can trust her, and he leaves for Newquay.
+Viv slaps Gennie for cheating while racked with guilt that she never settled to naming him her father.
+Gennie is promoted to PA at Sharma but is offended when she learns that Jai (Chris Bisson) and Nikhil chose her because Jai was unlikely to want to have sex with her.
 Gennie becomes interested in Nikhil and is jealous when he starts seeing Chas.
 Gennie tells Chas about her crush on Nikhil, which leads to a scuffle.
 However, Chas dumps Nikhil for Gennie's sake.
 When Gennie finally confesses her love for Nikhil to him, he rejects her.

 Gennie later begins dating local vet Nicky Pritchard (Matt Milburn), which makes Nikhil jealous.
 He fights with Nicky and Gennie tells him to stay away from them.
 When Nikhil spots Nicky with another woman, he assumes that he is having an affair.
 However, Nicky explains that he was trying to get Gennie another job.
-Nikhil declares his love for Gennie and apologises for his behaviour.
+Nikhil declares his love for Gennie and apologizes for his behaviour.
 Gennie forgives him and they share a passionate kiss.
 Gennie soon decides to be with Nikhil and splits with Nicky, who leaves the village.
-When Gennie discovers that she is 18 weeks pregnant, she is afraid to tell Nikhil.
-When Gennie eventually works up the courage to tell Nikhil, he assumes from her behaviour that she is finishing with him.
-He breaks up with her first, but Charity tells him that Gennie is pregnant and Nikhil apologises to her.
+When Gennie discovers that she is 18 weeks pregnant, she is afraid to disclose it to Nikhil.
+When Gennie eventually works up the courage to tell Nikhil, he assumes from her behaviour that she is ending things.
+He breaks up with her first, but Charity tells him that Gennie is pregnant and Nikhil apologizes to her.
 Nikhil proposes to Gennie and she accepts.
 When Nikhil reveals that he knows about the baby, Gennie assumes that it was the only reason he proposed.
-Nikhil assures her it was not and pledges his love to her and the baby.
+Nikhil assures her that it was not and pledges his love to her and the baby.